rekcurd/dashboard/docs/README.md

 When you click an application link on top menu, you can access an application dashboard.
 This dashboard shows you all services and models.
 Service is the Kubernetes service, model is the ML model.

-In the side menu on dashboard, there are three links; "Dashboard", "Services" and "Models".
-"Dashboard" is here. "[Services](#service-details)" is the page which lists all existing services. "[Models](#model-details)" is the page which lists all existing models.
+In the side menu on dashboard, there are three links; `Dashboard`, `Services` and `Models`. `Dashboard` is here. `[Services](#service-details)` is the page which lists all existing services. `[Models](#model-details)` is the page which lists all existing models.

-In the body, "Add Model" is the function of [uploading ML model](#upload-ml-model), "Add Service" is the function of [deploying ML module](#deploy-application) and "Sync" starts to import the existing Rekcurd services of this application.
-"Switch models" is the function of [switching ML model of the Rekcurd service](#switch-ml-model).
+In the body, `Add Model` is the function of [uploading ML model](#upload-ml-model), `Add Service` is the function of [deploying ML module](#deploy-application) and `Sync` starts to import the existing Rekcurd services of this application. `Switch models` is the function of [switching ML model of the Rekcurd service](#switch-ml-model).
 The checkbox of services/models is for [deleting service/model](#delete-servicemodel).

 ## Service details
 <img src="./img/service-top.png" width="480">

 This page lists all existing services.
 You can [edit service configurations](#edit-service-configurations) by clicking the service name.
-You will find the access point of its Rekcurd ML service on "Host".
+You will find the access point of its Rekcurd ML service on `Host`.
 It is convenient to use [Rekcurd client](https://github.com/rekcurd/drucker-client) which is a kind of SDK for all Rekcurd services.

 ## Edit service configurations
 <img src="./img/service-edit.png" width="480">

-You can edit your service's configuration.
-"Update Service Description" is just a label for the display.
-"Rolling-update Service" is the trigger to request rolling update to Kubernetes.
+You can edit your service's configuration. `Update Service Description` is just a label for the display. `Rolling-update Service` is the trigger to request rolling update to Kubernetes.
 You don't need to change the configurations when you want to make a request of the rolling update.

 ## Model details